Accutrainee trainee recruitment

 The Legal Cheek View

 Accutrainee offers over 50 training contracts a year, making it one of the largest training organisations in the UK.
 The company is not a law firm and as such offers a different kind of traineeship.
-It provides opportunities to train at a variety of organisations from investment banks and industry to niche law firms, US outfits and top 20 UK players.
-In essence, it employs trainees who are then seconded out to in-house teams and law firms.
-Secondments usually last between 3 and 24 months, and trainees can therefore benefit from training seats at more than one firm or organisation — a more flexible approach which looks set to grow in popularity following the introduction of the Solicitors Qualifying Examination.
+It provides opportunities to train at a variety of organisations, from US outfits and top 20 UK players to niche boutique law firms and a wide range of other businesses ranging from start-ups to IT service companies.
+In short, it employs trainees who are then seconded out to in-house teams and law firms.
+Secondments usually last between three and 24 months, and trainees can therefore benefit from training seats at more than one firm or organisation — a more flexible approach which looks set to grow in popularity following the introduction of the Solicitors Qualifying Examination (SQE).

 Throughout the training contract, Accutrainee provides mentoring and support, including a monthly meeting with a senior solicitor or the company’s own training principal.
 It promises graduates: “Once you’re seconded to a firm, that firm is committed to training and treating you in exactly the same way as it trains and treats its own trainees.
 The only difference is you’ll be employed by us and we’ll be monitoring and ensuring that you’re receiving the support and development you need.”

 It’s an innovative model — clients pay for trainees only where they are needed and avoid all the regulatory and recruitment hassles and costs of a traditional 24-month training contract.
+Accutrainees also get the opportunity to train at organisations that don’t otherwise offer the traditional training contract or apprenticeship route.
 The company, which ensures all Solicitors Regulation Authority training requirements are met, was founded by former Hogan Lovells banking & finance associate Susan Cooper in 2011 and took on its first trainee a year later.
 Graduates can apply at any time of year, with interviews arranged once a month.
 So, how does the Accutrainee experience shape up?

 Continue reading